umbraco/UmbracoDocs/Umbraco-Cloud/Release-Notes/2022-11-07-ReleaseNotes.md

 ## Projects Dashboard Quick links

 When hovering an environment in the Projects Dashboard you will see a link to the **backoffice** and **front page** of that Umbraco Cloud Project.
-By pressing one of these links you are navigated to the specific page - simple and easy.
+By pressing one of these links you are navigated to the specific page.

 ![ProjectsDashboardHoverEnvironment](images/ProjectsDashboardHoverEnvironment.gif)